top of page

 About Leah

-When Susan Macdonald left Brisbane for the UK in April 1993, she was planning to continue her career as a journalist.
-A few months later she was playing piano five nights a week in a 4-star hotel and working at HMV records during the day.
-But it was one party that changed the course of her life – Lost at The Vox, New Year’s Eve, 1993.
+When Susan Macdonald left Brisbane for the UK in April 1993, she was planning to be abroad for a year and continue her career as journalist.
+Six months later, she was playing piano in a five star hotel five nights a week, and serving customers at HMV Records during the day.
+Then her life changed overnight - literally - at a techno club called Lost, New Year’s Eve, 1993.
+After hearing Jeff Mills, she started buying records.
 She threw her return ticket to Australia in the bin.

-Within three years she had played gigs in Ireland, Scotland, Germany, Belgium and Australia, but ‘life got in the way’ and she ended up working for American insurance companies for the next 15 years.
-It was not until 2011 that she finally took the leap to quit her full-time job and return to the decks as Leah Floyeurs (an anagram of Heal Yourself).
+Within three years she had DJ'ed at clubs and festivals around Europe, but after marriage and divorce, she worked an office job for the next 15 years.
+It was not until 2011 that she finally took the leap to quit the corporate crush and return to the decks as Leah Floyeurs (an anagram of Heal Yourself).

 • Facebook